 Additionally, LAX maintains catastrophic loss fund for claims or losses that may exceed insurance policy limits or where insurance is not available or viable.
 Commercial insurance is used where it is legally required, contractually required, or judged to be the most effective way to finance risk.
 LAWA also monitors contractual transfer of risk by and through insurance review and requirements of contractors, tenants, airlines.
-For fiscal years 2018, 2017, and 2016, no claims were in excess of LAX's insurance coverage or approached a substantial portion of the overall coverage capacities.
+For fiscal years 2019, 2018, and 2017, no claims were in excess of LAX's insurance coverage or approached a substantial portion of the overall coverage capacities.

 A number of claims/lawsuits were pending against LAX that arose in the normal course of its operations.
 LAX recognizes a liability for claims and judgments when it is probable that an asset has been impaired or a liability has been incurred and the amount of the loss can be reasonably estimated.
-The City Attorney provides estimates for the amount of liabilities with a probability of occurring from these lawsuits.
-The probability weighted liability for litigation and other claims for the fiscal years ended June 30, 2018 and 2017 was \$10.1 million.
+Outside counsel provides estimates for the amount of liabilities with a probability of occurring from these lawsuits.
+The probability weighted liability for litigation and other claims for the fiscal years ended June 30, 2019 and 2018 was \$10.1 million.

 LAX is self-insured as part of the City's program for workers' compensation.
-All workers' compensation cases are processed by the City.
+All workers' compensation cases are processed by LAWA under the City's workers compensation program.
 Liability and risk are retained by LAX.
 The actuarially determined accrued liability for workers' compensation includes provision for incurred but not reported claims and loss adjustment expenses.
 The present value of the estimated outstanding losses was calculated based on a 3% yield on investments.
-LAX's accrued workers' compensation liabilities at June 30, 2018 and 2017 were \$87.0 million and \$68.4 million, respectively.
+LAX's accrued workers' compensation liabilities at June 30, 2019 and 2018 were \$83.4 million and \$87.0 million, respectively.